p-ja/acme-fitness-store/lab-guide/Lab-3-Integrate-the-Azure-Database-for-PostgreSQL-and-Azure-Cache-for-Redis.md

 ### Task 2: Create Service Connectors

- 1. The Order Service and Catalog Service use Azure Database for Postgres, therefore run the the following command to create Service Connectors for those applications:
+ 1. The Order Service and Catalog Service use Azure Database for Postgres, therefore run the following command to create Service Connectors for those applications:

       ```shell
       # Bind order service to Postgres